 Finally, if you paid with a credit card, the credit card company might offer automatic coverage in the event of a car accident.
 Only some companies offer this benefit.
 Since Florida is a no-fault insurance state, you will not be able to file your claim with another driver’s insurer, even if you weren’t at fault for your accident.
 Instead, it is up to your personal policy to cover the damages.
 The only time you can pursue compensation from the at-fault driver is if you have “serious” injuries.
 If after a crash you have trouble securing adequate compensation for your losses, talk to one of our lawyers for assistance.

 Generally speaking, there is a federal law known as the Graves Amendment that shields rental car companies from auto accident liability in normal accident cases (i.e., where the driver is solely responsible for the plaintiff’s injuries).
-In the past, Florida law implemented what is known as “dangerous instrumentality,” which — in simple terms — made the rental car company liable for injuries caused by the driver’s own negligence.
+In the past, state 2law implemented what is known as “dangerous instrumentality,” which — in simple terms — made the rental car company liable for injuries caused by the driver’s own negligence.
 Critically, however, the Graves Amendment federal protection of rental car companies pre-empts Florida’s “dangerous instrumentality” law.
 As such, in Fort Lauderdale and southern Florida, rental car companies cannot be held liable for injuries caused by a driver’s own negligence.

-In Fort Lauderdale rental car accidents, the rental car company can only be held liable for your injuries if they acted negligently, and — in doing so — contributed substantially to your injuries.
-The rental car company can act negligently and contribute to your injuries in any number of ways, including but not limited to a failure to properly maintain the rental car itself, and a failure to perform proper background checks on the driver and assess their ability to safely operate the vehicle, among others.
+In Fort Lauderdale rental car crashes, the rental car company can only be held liable for your injuries if they acted negligently, and — in doing so — contributed substantially to your injuries.
+The rental business can act negligently and contribute to your injuries in any number of ways, including but not limited to a failure to properly maintain the rental car itself, and a failure to perform proper background checks on the driver and assess their ability to safely operate the vehicle, among others.

 For example, suppose that you are injured by a driver who sideswipes you on the highway.
 It’s revealed that the defendant-driver was using a rental car.
 After further investigation, you find that the crash was caused due to faulty brakes in the defendant’s car.
 An employee of the rental car company failed to properly inspect the vehicle — had the inspection been conducted correctly, the faulty brakes would have been discovered.
-This negligence on the part of the rental car company may form the basis for a legitimate rental car accident claim.
+This negligence on the part of the rental car company may form the basis for a legitimate claim.

 The insurance coverage question can be a very difficult one to answer after a rental car crash in Florida.
 An attorney can help you get to the bottom of the matter, protecting your rights as a driver along the way.
 David I. Fuchs and his dedicated team of attorneys will investigate your crash, talk to your insurance company, and find out your potential options moving forward.
 We can help you argue a claim against a negligent at-fault driver, negotiate with insurance claims adjusters, and even take your claim to court if it will help your case.